 3) Put your camera in playback mode and zoom on each photo, carefully check the pictures for any misty spots or dust particles if you dust, and clean your lens.

 1 ) Air Blower: Using an air blower and a soft-bristled brush can remove as much dust as you can.

 2)Add one or two drops of lens cleaning fluid to a microfibre cloth or a cleaning wipe.

-3)Starting from the outer part, the lens in a circular motion going to the centre and gently remove fingerprints, oil, dirt and dust.
+3)Starting from the outer part, the lens in a circular motion going to the center and gently remove fingerprints, oil, dirt, and dust.